Ayehu/custom-activities/README.md

 For information on importing and exporting custom activities, please refer to the [Activity Designer Overview](https://support.ayehu.com/hc/en-us/articles/360036178974-Activity-Designer-Overview).

-For information on the front-end and back-end code of the custom activities, please refer to the [Activity Designer Technical Documentation](https://support.ayehu.com/hc/en-us/articles/360036188734-Activity-Designer-Technical-Documentation).
+For information on how to write code for the custom activities, please refer to the [Activity Designer Technical Documentation](https://support.ayehu.com/hc/en-us/articles/360036188734-Activity-Designer-Technical-Documentation).

 For information on how to become an Ayehu Certified IT Automation Developer, please refer to the [Ayehu Automation Academy](https://ayehu.com/resources/ayehu-automation-academy%20-/).